A city to call home

 Attend festivals and events

-Waterloo Region is home to the largest celebration of its kind outside of Germany, the annual Kitchener-Waterloo Oktoberfest.
-This event includes a Thanksgiving Day parade and over 40 cultural events.
+The area's 1,200 annual festivals and events include Kitchener-Waterloo Oktoberfest, the largest celebration of its kind outside of Germany.
 Enjoy food and beverages, and dance the night away!

-There are also year-round events and festivals celebrating everything from food to music to culture.
-Check out the annual Multicultural Festival, Movies in the Park, Kultrun World Music Festival, Winterloo, Kitchener Bluesfest, and Christkindl Market, to name a few.
+Events throughout the year celebrate everything from food to music to culture.
+Check out the Multicultural Festival, Movies in the Park, Kultrun World Music Festival, Winterloo, Kitchener Bluesfest, and Christkindl Market, to name a few.
 There's no shortage of activities in Canada's most diverse city!

 Three students walking around Uptown Waterloo